Back

 Last updated:

 GPUs are expensive and they often sit idle while you read logs or tweak hyper‑parameters.
-By stacking workloads from multiple users back to back on each GPU, we keep the hardware busy and the price low.
+Instead of your GPU sitting there doing nothing, it detaches from your server.
+When you need a GPU again, your instance transparently claims a GPU, on the order of double-digit milliseconds.
 This is different from a scheduler like slurm; everything happens behind the scenes, in real time, without waiting.

 Network‑attached: The GPU sits across a high‑speed network instead of a PCIe slot.
 Your virtual machine communicates with the GPU over TCP—the same protocol your browser uses.